About the Placement Test

 COMPASS Placement Retesting does not apply to COMPASS ESL placement testing.

-Immediately after placement/admissions testing, the applicant to GPC may choose to take a placement retest, subject to the following stipulations:
+Immediately after placement/admissions testing, the applicant to GSU Perimeter College may choose to take a placement retest, subject to the following stipulations:

 - A COMPASS retest is allowed, no earlier than one day after the initial placement test, in all subject areas where college-level placement was not achieved.